vippsas/vipps-login-api/api-guide/partner-keys.md

 ### Authorization endpoint

-To initiate a login as partner, redirect the end-user's browser to a `/auth` url containing the merchant serial number as a `msn` query parameter instead of `client_id`.
+To initiate a login as partner, redirect the end-user's browser to a `/auth` URL containing the merchant serial number as a `msn` query parameter instead of `client_id`.

 ```http request
 GET https://api.vipps.no/access-management-1.0/access/oauth2/auth?msn={Merchant-Serial-Number}&response_type=code&scope={scopes}&state={state}&redirect_uri={redirect_uri}
 ```

-This request will return a redirect to a `/auth` url where the `msn` query parameter is replaced by the merchant's `client_id`
+This request will return a redirect to a `/auth` URL where the `msn` query parameter is replaced by the merchant's `client_id`

 ### Token endpoint